NASDAQ:KHC

 Kraft Heinz Company is a American stock, trading under the symbol KHC (previously KHC-Q on Stockchase) on the NASDAQ (KHC).
 It is usually referred to as NASDAQ:KHC or KHC

-In the last year, 5 stock analysts published opinions about KHC (previously KHC-Q on Stockchase).
-2 analysts recommended to BUY the stock.
-3 analysts recommended to SELL the stock.
-The latest stock analyst recommendation is PAST TOP PICK.
+In the last year, 5 stock analysts issued a Buy, Sell, or Hold rating on KHC (previously KHC-Q on Stockchase).
+2 analysts recommended to BUY and 3 analysts recommended to SELL the stock.
+The latest stock analyst rating is PAST TOP PICK.
 Read the latest stock experts' ratings for Kraft Heinz Company.

 Kraft Heinz Company was recommended as a Top Pick by The Panic-Proof Portfolio (Stockchase Research) on 2023-03-09.
 Read the latest stock experts ratings for Kraft Heinz Company.

-5 stock analysts on Stockchase covered Kraft Heinz Company in the last year.
-It is a trending stock that is worth watching.
+Kraft Heinz Company is followed by 99 investors on Stockchase and is a trending stock that is worth watching.

 Today, they reported a much-better-than expected quarter.
 Shares popped 2.35% after drifting lower for the past 4 years.
 It brought in a new CEO recently.
 It's a turnaround story.